What do Instagram personalities do? They take selfies

 Sunday morning the swelling was on the right side of my face.

-already taken some antihistamines late Saturday night
+I had already taken some antihistamines late Saturday night

-there was a 24 hour Walgreens down the street from The Kinney)
+(luckily for me there was a 24 hour Walgreens down the street from The Kinney)

 The dose was not enough to stop the swelling from coming back.